 Get Close And Personal With Sealife At Animal Encounters

 Ocean Encounters specializes in scuba diving and snorkeling trips.
-They also operate a facility at the Curacao Sea Aquarium as Animal Encounters where you have the opportunity to swim among schools of brightly colored fish, pet southern rays and feed sea turtles and nurse and lemon sharks!
+They also operate a facility at the Curacao Sea Aquarium as Animal Encounters where you have the opportunity to snorkel among schools of brightly colored fish, pet southern rays and feed sea turtles and nurse and lemon sharks!

 This was by far the most amazing experience we had in Curacao and it ranks as one of the most fantastic experiences we’ve ever had on a family trip.
 I love sea turtles and I had never been that close to one, getting to feed and interact with them was wonderful.

 The kids had never snorkeled before and they had an amazing time.
 The staff at Animal Encounters was so patient and really amazing with my daughter who has autism and was having a hard time breathing with the mask.
 Shout out to Miguel for being so patient and sweet.
 I would highly recommend you buy a full face snorkeling mark for the kids to make snorkeling easier and prevent gagging and fogging.

 Take A Day Tour To Klein Curacao